-Applications can be submitted by candidates of any citizenship who:- have completed or are completing their graduate studies and- have at least a “proven” B2 (CEFR) level of competence in English; In addition, for the curriculum in Business and Social Law only:- are Italian native speakers or have at least a B2 (CEFR) level of competence in Italian.
+Applications can be submitted by candidates of any citizenship who:- have completed or are completing their graduate studies and- have at least a “proven” B2 (CEFR) level of competence in English (for both curricula).
+In addition, for the curriculum in Business and Social Law only:- are Italian native speakers or have at least a B2 (CEFR) level of competence in Italian.

 For the PhD in Legal Studies, the PhD School offers:

 Tuition fees for students without a fellowship or tuition waiver amount to €15,000 for year 1 and €5,000 for year 2 and 3.

 For more detailed information, please see the full official call published on the website www.unibocconi.eu/admissionphd